strapi/strapi/docs/3.0.0-beta.x/api-reference/reference.md

 ## strapi.hook

 Returns an object of the hooks available in the project.
 Every folder that follows this pattern `strapi-*` and located in the `./node_modules` or `/hooks` folder will be mounted into the `strapi.hook` object.

-## strapi.koaMiddlewares

-Returns an object of the Koa middlewares found in the `./node_modules` folder of the project.
-This reference is very useful for the Strapi's core.

 ## strapi.load